1 - Access Cluster

 default my-lb-svc LoadBalancer 172.20.49.206 123.123.123.123 80:32068/TCP 3m

 Code block.
-Checking Load Balancer configuration with kubectl get service command
+Verify Load Balancer configuration using the `kubectl get service` command

-You can use it by writing a Service manifest.
+You can create a Service manifest and use it.
 The following is a simple example.

 apiVersion: v1